 Scholarship scams are another one of the stop signs to be aware of.

-If the offer sounds too good, it probable is!
+If the offer sounds too good, it probably is!

 Each year a growing number of students (family) are cheated by scholarship scams according to the National Association of Student Financial Aid Administer (NASFAA).
-“Fraudulent scholarship and loan companies are counting on individual in desperate need of financial resources to not thoroughly investigate the company”, cautioned Bob Williams, President and CEO of the Better Business Bureau.
+“Fraudulent scholarship and loan companies are counting on individuals in desperate need of financial resources to not thoroughly investigate the company”, cautioned Bob Williams, President, and CEO of the Better Business Bureau.
 Consider these warning signs: